UMDataScienceLab/Consensus_Bayesian_Opt/README.md

 # Code files

+We here provide three examples, and users are free to test our algorithm using other functions by modifying our code.

 (1) Branin_code.ipynb: code to test the collaborative algorithm on the Branin function.

 (2) Shekel_code.ipynb: code to test the collaborative algorithm on the Shekel function.